 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Latest advances in the field of stem cells concern epigenetics and its role in self-renewal and differentiation capability.
+Core tip: The latest advances in the field of stem cells concern epigenetics and its role in self-renewal and differentiation capability.
 Activation or silencing of genes controlling stemness and tissue-lineage specification are related to chromatin-remodeling factors and epigenetic regulators.
-In this review, we focused on the principal epigenetic markers that regulate stem cell pluripotency, in vitro manipulation and the current state-of-the-art of human mesenchymal stem cells in vivo applications.
+In this review, we focused on the principal epigenetic markers that regulate stem cell pluripotency, in vitro manipulation and the current state-of-the-art in vivo applications of human mesenchymal stem cells.

 Cruciani S, Santaniello S, Montella A, Ventura C, Maioli M. Orchestrating stem cell fate: Novel tools for regenerative medicine.
 World J Stem Cells 2019; In press